linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 ![image]({{ page.image }})

 When we create a model in Rails, most specifically using the ActiveRecord through a migration, is common to use a id field as primary key.
-This field has the some resposabilities:
+This field has some resposabilities:
   - Identify the record
   - Allow that other models refer to this record